 Land based learning engages students in experiences which increase knowledge of sustainable agriculture, interest in sustainable agriculture careers, and local food system.

-The education coordinator at the MSU North Farm (Abbey Palmer) will be in charge of coordination of the SAE teams for each land-based learning center (LBLC).
-To date, at least one farm cooperator has been identified and agreed to participate for each of the seven ISDs in the U.P.
-This includes the Waishkey Bay Farm, an operation managed by the Bay Mills Indian Community and College who will provide an LBLC to the tribal charter schools in the area.
-Three MSUE Educators have also agreed to participate.
-Moving forward, the most important step will be to identify and recruit teachers to participate in the program.
+The education coordinator at the MSU North Farm (Abbey Palmer) coordinated each of the SAE teams for each land-based learning center (LBLC).
+During the course of the project, one farm cooperated from each of the seven ISDs in the U.P. was identified and wished to cooperate.
+Six of the seven projects came to completion including student visits to the farm, engagement with students over the summer, and an event that shared information and recognized the school/farm partnership.
+Waishkey Bay Farm, an operation managed by the Bay Mills Indian Community and College, provided an LBLC to the tribal schools in the area.
+Three MSUE Educators participated in six projects.

 SAE Team Formation

 Farm cooperators.
 Farms serving as hosts are outlined below.
 Farm cooperators have committed their facilities to serve as a land-based learning center (i.e., location where SAE projects will take place) for their respective ISD.
 Additionally, farm cooperators have expressed an interest in improving sustainability by collaborating with the student-farmers to identify a sustainable agricultural practice to be implemented in their operation.
-Farm cooperators will also serve as a mentor to the student-farmers during their SAE project.
-Farms will also host outreach/demonstration events to support knowledge transfer throughout the community.
-Additionally, farm cooperators will serve as advisors to teachers ill-equipped to use agricultural facilities present at their school.
+Farm cooperators served as mentors to the student-farmers during their SAE project.
+Farms hosted outreach/demonstration events to support knowledge transfer throughout the community.
+Additionally, farm cooperators served as advisers to teachers.
 Host farms were selected to reflect the diversity of the region and on their history of promoting and enacting on-farm sustainability practices.
-It is anticipated additional teachers will want to participate and may be added to the program.

 - Cooper Country ISD – Gierke Blueberry Farm – blueberry u-pick operation